What is Mind-Body Medicine?

 Mind-body medicine is well suited for developing positive social and emotional behaviors among people who use it.

-Does Mind-Body Medicine work for preventing or controlling aggression or violence?
+Does Mind-Body Medicine work for preventing or controlling social distress?

 In utilizing practices such as meditation, mindfulness, and active practices such as tai chi and yoga, we are able to expel nervous energy from the body and bring back a sense of focus and grounding.
 Mind-body medicine helps to control aggression and anger by fostering clarity, peacefulness, and an understanding of using intention with our bodies.
 When our minds and bodies are in harmony, we react less and respond more.